crytic/medusa/README.md

 # medusa

-`medusa` is a cross-platform [go-ethereum](https://github.com/ethereum/go-ethereum/)-based smart contract fuzzer inspired by [echidna](https://github.com/crytic/echidna).
+`medusa` is a cross-platform [go-ethereum](https://github.com/ethereum/go-ethereum/)-based smart contract fuzzer inspired by [Echidna](https://github.com/crytic/echidna).
 It provides parallelized fuzz testing of smart contracts through CLI, or its Go API that allows custom user-extended testing methodology.

+**Disclaimer**: Please note that `medusa` is an **experimental** smart contract fuzzer.
+Currently, it should _not_ be adopted into production systems.
+We intend for `medusa` to reach the same capabilities and maturity that Echidna has.
+Until then, be careful using `medusa` as your primary smart contract fuzz testing solution.
+Additionally, please be aware that the Go-level testing API is still **under development** and is subject to breaking changes.

 ## Features